canonical/lxd/specs/rest-api.md

 Standard backround operation with "secret" set to the generated secret string in metadata.

-The secret can only be used once.
-The operation will then complete and the secret will no longer be valid.
+The operation should be DELETEd once the secret is no longer in use.

 ## /1.0/images/aliases
 ### GET